All Episodes

 Yes.

-Well, you could get you one of these things if Edwards succeeds in this.
+Lady, I'll tell you what, I have to, well, you could get you one of these things if Edwards succeeds in this because he's going to finally reward work.

-Uh, we will make the employer pay the worker a paycheck.
+We will make the employer pay the worker a paycheck.

-Everybody who works will be rewarded for it instead of taken advantage of and ignored and fired, laughed at and made fun of.
+Everybody who works will be rewarded for it instead of taken advantage of and ignored and fired, laughed at, and made fun of.

-So, I mean, we we need to dispense with all this campaigning, and we need to make this man president right now so he can propose this legislation.
+So, I mean, we need to dispense with all this campaigning, and we need to make this man president right now so he can propose this legislation.

 No debate in Congress.